Amisor/SNVcalling_Nextflow/README.md

 ## Example Datasets

 For this project, Drosophila melanogaster (fruit fly) data was used for testing.
-The primary goal is to identify the genetic diversity within Drosophila melanogaster populations from different regions, including North America, South America, Africa, Asia, Oceania, and Europe.
+The goal is to provide a pipeline to identify the genetic diversity within Drosophila melanogaster populations from different regions: North America, South America, Africa, Asia, Oceania, and Europe.

-The datasets were carefully selected from the NCBI Genome Database to ensure comparability.
+The datasets were carefully selected from the NCBI SRA database to ensure comparability.
 All samples consist of short-read paired-end sequences from Drosophila melanogaster in the adult stage.
-Sequencing was performed using the Illumina platform, with data generated on different platforms.
+Sequencing was performed using the Illumina platform.
 If detailed information about the data is available, such as the specific country, it is stored in the region variable.
 However, if the data lacks such granularity, only the continent is stored.

 Unfortunately, no short-read sequencing genomes generated on the Illumina platform were found for South America.